-Thomas Miranda is Founder & Principal of Sparkovation Advisors, a management consulting & technology advisory firm focused on Digital Business Strategy, Enterprise Architecture and Digital Transformation.
+Thomas Miranda is Founder & CEO of Sparkovation Advisors, a management consulting & technology advisory firm focused on Digital Business Strategy, Digital Transformation and IT Modernization.

-Thomas served in technical and business leadership roles in R&D & Enterprise IT Strategy over a 15 year period under high growth Fortune 100 firms HP, Dell and mostly Cisco.
+Thomas served as an engineer, manager and executive over 15 years with high growth Fortune 100 firms HP, Dell and mostly Cisco.
 He held roles of increasing responsibility and leadership across product development (R&D), Governance, Enterprise IT and business strategy during a time of explosive growth, market disruption and change.
-He has been responsible for Enterprise wide strategy and business transformation efforts across complex functions and has also led teams to deliver innovative, complex, flagship networking / computing products from concept to market across Consumer, Enterprise and Service Provider markets.
+He has been responsible for Enterprise wide strategy and business transformation efforts across complex functions and has led teams to deliver innovative, complex, flagship networking / computing products from concept to market across Consumer, Enterprise and Service Provider markets.

-Today, Thomas’ consulting firm delivers value for entrepreneurs, executives and Fortune 500 firms through Digital Business Strategy, Enterprise Architecture and Digital Transformation.
-He is an integrated steward of his community and is an AARO 2011 McBee Fellow, recent Chairman of The Austin Hispanic Chamber of Commerce, served on Leadership Austin and Austin Chamber boards and currently serves on Mission Capital, Austin Ed Fund and Texas Lyceum boards.
-He graduated from The University of Texas at San Antonio with a Bachelor of Science in Electrical & Computer Engineering and has earned project management and executive leadership credentials from George Washington and Stanford Universities.
+Today, Thomas’ consulting firm delivers value for entrepreneurs, executives and Fortune 500 firms through Digital Business Strategy, Digital Transformation and IT Modernization.
+He is an integrated steward of his community and has done so through serving as a recent Chairman of The Austin Hispanic Chamber of Commerce, served on Leadership Austin and Austin Chamber boards and currently serves on Mission Capital, Austin Ed Fund, Texas Lyceum and AARO boards.
+He graduated from The University of Texas at San Antonio with a Bachelor of Science in Electrical & Computer Engineering and has earned project management and executive leadership credentials from the University of George Washington, Stanford and MIT.